PARIS INTERNATIONAL

 During the Festival, the following activities take place at Espace Reuilly:

-Espace Reuilly is accessible to disabled persons.
+Espace Reuilly is accessible to disabled persons and persons with reduced mobility (PRM).

-This Festival venue is a no smoking area.
+This festival venue is a no smoking area.
 Smokers can "roast their cigs" outside where ashtrays are provided.
 Smokers respect these guidelines and everyone finds that more pleasant.

 Consumption of food or beverages is prohibited in the projection room.